-Some common assumption
+Some common assumptions

-- Environmental factors, which include various procedures like early amniocentesis or amniotic fluid problems such as oligohydramnios.
-Maternal factors like cigarette smoking and viral infections have also been studied.
+- Environmental factors, which include various procedures, like early amniocentesis, or amniotic fluid problems such as oligohydramnios.
+Maternal factors, like cigarette smoking, and viral infections have also been studied.

-- The positioning of the baby in utero, for instance, breech position.
+- The positioning of the baby in utero; for instance, breech position.

 - The abnormal insertions of muscles.

 Several theories have been put forward to try and explain the etiology of TEV.
 This has led to the classification of TEV into:

 - Osseous type.